 The area was first discovered and documented in 1843, by John Freemont, during his expedition to establish a path to the Willamette Valley.
 He gave it the name “Summer Lake”.
-In the years that followed, it became a popular site for settlers to come to bring their sick in hopes of using the natural healing ability of the hot springs.
-It was turned into a retreat area in 1997.
+Soon, the hot springs became a popular spot for thermal bathing and still remains so.

-If you are coming to visit in a recreational vehicle (RV), then the local resorts will have spots that you can park our RV overnight.
-You will stall have access to an outdoor rock pool as well as a bathhouse.
-Check accommodations rates on the Summer Lake Hot Springs site.
+There are tent camping sites available for rental to those who want to soak in the energy from the ground and stare up at the stars.
+As a camper, you will access to fire pits and picnic tables as well as hot springs pools.
+If you are coming to visit in a recreational vehicle (RV), then the local resorts will have spots that you can park your RV overnight.
+Check accommodations rates on the Summer Lake Hot Springs website.

 Distance from the parking: Short